 (I’ve linked up a video below of the B Positive Channel touring the Starlight Room).

 If you have a concession card you are entitled to discounted parking ($10 flat rate for the day).
 Just take your parking ticket and concession card to security near the ER.
 If you are a regular visitor you may be eligible for a parking discount as well, ask at the hospital if it applies to you.

 When the hospital opened one of its most celebrated features was an amazing two storey fish tank with gorgeous tropical fish.
 Often people will comment on it when you say you are going to be at the hospital.
-Sadly it has been drained and the fish are on holidays at the aquarium while it is being repaired.
-It has been being repaired for a long time now so hopefully it will be back up and running in the future.
+Sadly it was drained and the fish were on holidays at the aquarium while it was being repaired.
+It was a looooooong break but they have now returned!
+The tank can be seen from the ground and lower ground levels.